 AI chatbot as proof of concept

-A content marketing agency’s website should prove they know content marketing.
-Animalz nails this.
-The purple palette with hand-drawn animal illustrations creates a brand identity you remember.
-“Intelligent content for compounding growth” speaks directly to SaaS companies, their core audience.
+Animalz proves they know content marketing by practicing it.
+The hand-drawn animal illustrations give the site a personality that most B2B content agencies wouldn’t risk, and “Intelligent content for compounding growth” speaks directly to SaaS companies, their core audience.

 The weakness is social proof.
 No testimonials on the homepage, no review widgets, no partner badges.
 For prospects who haven’t heard of Animalz through the content marketing community, the site relies almost entirely on brand and design to build trust.